cloudinary-devs/.github/profile/README.md

 - Projects and libraries are considered offical Cloudinary projects and do get official Cloudinary support.
 [Cloudinary Devs](https://github.com/cloudinary-devs) GitHub Organization.
 - Projects and libraries are considered community projects and do not indicate official Cloudinary support.
 [Cloudinary Community](https://github.com/cloudinary-community) GitHub Organization.
+- Official Cloudinary organization for all the libraries, SDKs, and API we support.
+[Cloudinary](https://github.com/cloudinary).

 # 🚀 Contribute